Adversarial Robustness in One-Stage Learning-to-Defer: DEFENDING AGAINST ATTACKS WITH GUARANTEES

 \paragraph{Relaxing non-convexity.} While we established the consistency of the surrogate introduced in Definition~\ref{lem:scrobustness}, the formulation remains non-convex due to its reliance on the margin-based surrogate $\widetilde{\Phi}_{\text{cls}}^{\rho,u}$.
 Non-convexity complicates optimization and limits the practical applicability of the guarantee.
-To address this, we construct a convex relaxation by replacing the margin loss with a smooth upper bound, following the principled approaches of \citet{Grounded, mao2023crossentropylossfunctionstheoretical, montreuil2025adversarialrobustnesstwostagelearningtodefer}.
+To address this, we construct a smooth upper bound by replacing the margin loss with a tractable relaxation, following the principled approaches of \citet{Grounded, mao2023crossentropylossfunctionstheoretical, montreuil2025adversarial}.
 This relaxation preserves theoretical soundness while enabling tractable and stable optimization in practice.

 \begin{restatable}[Smooth Adversarial Surrogate Losses]{lemma}{surrogatemulti} Let $x \in \mc{X}$ be a clean input, and let $\rho > 0$ and $\kappa > 0$ be hyperparameters.
 The smooth adversarial surrogate losses are defined as